logchange/logchange/README.md

 Another big problem with `CHANGELOG.md` is a problem with merge conflicts.
 Probably you, as a developer, also encounter it when someone merged changes to `CHANGELOG.md` before you.

+When you create new merge/pull request and in the mean time you will release version, with old-fasioned `CHANGELOG.md` you have to remember, to move new changelog's entry up, to the new version section.
+With this tool you don't have to!

 **To solve these problems, this project was created.
 It allows to keep a changelog style and reduce merge request conflicts by keeping every change in a separate YAML file and generate `CHANGELOG.md` during release.**